-Evaluatee: Status:

-Site:

-Certificated sdocumentatiEvaluatees tyear in collai Certificated staff evaluation will be based on California Teaching Standards 1-5 through classroom observation, documentation and conferences Evaluatees will be assessed on California Teaching Standard 6 after selecting one focus element for the school year in collaboration with the evaluator.
-List activities that will be completed during the year. ₹ PSUSD PALM SPRINGS UNIFIED SCHOOL DISTRICT

-STANDARD 6 DEVELOPING AS A PROFESSIONAL EDUCATOR (CLICK BOX THAT APPLIES)

-FOCUS ELEMENT (Select one) 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct owth and cand studer levelopment ıt learning
+Evaluatee: Site: Status: Certificated staff evaluation will be based on California Teaching Standards 1-5 through classroom observation, documentation and conferences DSUSDINGS NIVE 그 십 Evaluatees will be assessed on California Teaching Standard 6 after selecting one focus element for the school year in collaboration with the evaluator.
+List activities that will be completed during the year.
+UNIFIED SCHOOL DISTRICT DEVELOPING AS A PROFESSIONAL EDUCATOR (CLICK BOX THAT APPLIES) 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct growth and development r and student learning dents П ■ 5 □ □ □ □ □ Employee, click/check box to indicate completion: Evaluation packet received by evaluatee Administrator and evaluatee reviewed packet, including evaluation forms and activities, California Standards for the Teaching Profession and Palm Springs U.S.D.
+Teaching Standards Rubric, timelines, and PAR referral process Evaluation process for Standards 1-5 explained/discussed (observation, documentation, conferences) for the Teaching Profession and 9 Standard 6 focus element for evaluation selected and discussed, and activities listed (see above) Evaluator Name: Evaluator Signature ure nat Evaluatee Signature Date

-ACTIVITIES

-l

-Employee, clic Evaluation Administra Palm Sprir Evaluation Standard (Employee, click/check box to indicate completion: Evaluation packet received by evaluatee Administrator and evaluatee reviewed packet, including evaluation forms and activities, California Standards for the Teaching Profession and Palm Springs U.S.D.
-Teaching Standards Rubric, timelines, and PAR referral process Evaluation process for Standards 1-5 explained/discussed (observation, documentation, conferences) Standard 6 focus element for evaluation selected and discussed, and activities listed (see above) r the Teach ing Profession and

-Evaluator Name:

-Evaluator Signature ture Date

-Evaluatee Signature ture

-PRE-OBSERVATION FORM
+PRE-OBSERVATION FORM (FOR FORMAL OBSERVATION)